 Filing Bankruptcy Without a Lawyer: Chapter 13 Issues

-Yes, it is possible to file bankruptcy without an attorney.
-Although it might not be too difficult filing a Chapter 7 case, Chapter 13 cases present even more challenges for the pro se filer.
-More forms, more calculations and a payment plan that must be approved by the Chapter 13 Trustee and the judge.
-Here’s a rundown of what you’ll face as a pro se Chapter 13 debtor.
+It is possible to file bankruptcy without an attorney, and Chapter 13 cases present even more challenges for pro se filers than Chapter 7 cases.
+More forms, more calculations, and a payment plan must be approved by a Chapter 13 trustee and a judge.

-First of all, the Chapter 13 debtor must file two forms that together form the Means Test for a Chapter 13 case.
+Chapter 13 debtors must file two forms that together form the Means Test for a Chapter 13 case.

 Chapter 13 Plans

-Once the income and expense calculations have been made and the commitment period (three to five years) has been determined, the payment plan can be calculated.
+Once the income and expense calculations have been made and the commitment period has been determined, a payment plan can be calculated.
 The payment plan will include amounts for